 |

-one of the bands first big concerts and to their surprise, the
+the bands first big concerts and to their surprise, the crowd

-crowd went nuts.
-I recall these four guys on stage with no shirts
+went nuts.
+I recall these four guys on stage with no shirts on

-on and painted art on their chests and faces.
-They reminded me
+and painted art on their chests and faces.
+They reminded me of

 climbed on their instruments an0d began the mighty roars of melodic